Sparks-And-Magic/AVShack/README.md

 Presently, Linux x64 has been tested, although, arm64 is available.

+## Requirements

+FFmpeg 7.1

+Mixing requires a GPU.
+Tested on a NVIDIA GeForce GTX 1650.

 ## Limitations

 The free version is limited to two hours of live streaming.